Rhiannon-Udall/cbcflow/docs/source/what-is-metadata.rst

     }

 Here we have two pieces of information about a book: publication information and content.
-The publication information includes some natural elements like the author, the publisher, and years of publication.
+The publication information includes some natural elements like the title, author, the publisher, and years of publication.
 The content include a "Summary" field, as well as a "Topics" array that contains a number of "Topic" objects, each with a unique ID ("UID") and some information.

 This structure is fixed ahead of time, so for example the keys in "PublisherInfo", the type of "CopyrightYears", and the template for "Topic" objects are all fixed.